cs320-wisc/f21/lab2/README.md

 Copy the commands in the "create a new repository box".
 We want to run those in a new directory on your computer.
 So run this in the terminal:

 ```
-mkdir cs320-lab
+mkdir cs320-lab2
-cd cs320-lab
+cd cs320-lab2
 ```

 Then paste and run what you copied from GitHub.
 Make sure there are no errors, and enter your git username/password as necessary.
+If you are prompted to configure your github account on the VM after trying to commit.
+Please do so.

 Refresh the GitHub page for your repo at https://github.com/tylerharter/cs320-lab2 (with your username instead